simontaen/Passions/Notes.md

 * Album Info screen
 * Artist Info screen (this could be reused on adding artists, but the cell needs to be a bit different then)

+* Parse seems to just take a default date of today for the Albums sometimes (check Bruce and Beatles)
+	* actually Spotify delivers shit data!
+(Track of my Years from Bryan Adams for example!)

 ## UI